 Step 7: Create a Wallet Address

-Since you don't currently have any Siacoins with a brand new wallet, the best thing to do would be to create an address so that you can receive Siacoin.
+Since you don't currently have any Siacoins with a brand new wallet, the best thing to do would be to create an address so that you can receive Siacoins.
 Click on the Receive tab in the middle of the Wallet page, then click Generate New Address.
-A receiving address will be generated for you in the top box - it is recommended that you use the "copy" button to the right of the address to copy and paste it when dealing with addresses to ensure you don't accidentally mistype an address.
+A receiving address will be generated for you under Latest Address - it is recommended that you use the "copy" button to the far right of the address to copy and paste it when dealing with addresses to ensure you don't accidentally mistype an address.

 You can give your new Siacoin address(es) to anyone you plan to receive Siacoin from.
 You can also use it on cryptocurrency exchanges when you want to transfer Siacoins from the exchange to your wallet for safekeeping instead of leaving it on the exchange.
 Siacoin addresses are long and complicated, so make sure to double check that you've got your address correct, even when you copy and paste it!
 You can sometimes miss a single character, and then your transaction won't go through - or worse, it will go through to who knows where, and you'll have no way of getting your Siacoins back.